Case study: Blue Card withdrawal

 What can we learn from this case?

-The case study exemplifies the importance of sound evidence in the area of integrity under employment law and residence law.
+The case study clearly illustrates the importance of sound evidence in the area of integrity under employment law and residence law.
 Therefore, the legal opinion of the immigration authorities should not be given too much weight if it merely involves blanket value judgments without examining each individual case.
 This applies in particular to the inadmissibility of blanket suspicions based on family ties.

 The case further illustrates the need to always critically review administrative decisions in light of current legislation and administrative practice.
 While it is true that Blue Cards cannot be issued if the salary threshold is not met, this does not necessarily mean that previously issued Blue Cards can be revoked.
-In this case, extensive knowledge of administrative law regulations and relevant case law led to the successful safeguarding of the client's residence and employment prospects in Germany.
+In this case, extensive knowledge of administrative law regulations and relevant case law led to the successful safeguarding of the client's prospects of residence and employment in Germany.